iamkky/aslt/README.md

 rdppgen is rooted on the same principles of the nrlex.
 And again I really don't need a general parser generator for most of my needs.
 As a recursive descendent parser has a wide range of applications, having a generator that can put out a nice readable code sounded like a nice idea.

-That as the way rdppgen come out to life.
+That was the way rdppgen come out to life.
 The purpose was to have a generator putting out a code that could have being handwritten!

 Without lookahead, and backtracking capability I expected to have a very limited parser generator.
-But after trying to use it, ad adding some hooks to work around those limitations I ended up with a pretty capable parser generator.
+But after trying to use it, and adding some hooks to work around those limitations I ended up with a pretty capable parser generator.

 ## Capability